-Projected Construction growth 2015 2016 2017
+Construction growth 2015 2016 2017

 McGraw-Hill 13.0% 19.0% 8.0%

-Global Insight 8.0% 8.0% 9.0%
+Global Insight 10.0% 10.0% 9.0%

-- ► Traditional commercial construction activity in a multi-year upcycle. - Strong industrial markets and less industrial regions showing meaningful increases in demand. - Energy and petrochemical related construction markets remain very strong despite significantly lower oil prices. - ► Expected capital investment in manufacturing and petrochemical facilities along Gulf Coast, especially in Louisiana, ramping up in 2015-2017. - ► The Gulf Coast region continues to experience what is reported as the highest levels of non-residential construction starts and activity in the U.S. - ▶ Improving labor statistics and modest GDP growth. - ▶ Demand in end-user markets remains strong.
+- Traditional commercial construction activity appears to be in an upcycle. - Strong industrial markets, especially energy and petrochemical related; less industrial regions improving. - ► Expected capital investment in manufacturing and petrochemical facilities along Gulf Coast, especially in Louisiana, ramping up in 2015-2017. - In "the right place at the right time" as the Gulf Coast region continues to experience what is reported as the highest levels of non-residential construction starts and activity. - ▶ Improving labor statistics and modest GDP growth. - ▶ Demand in end-user markets strong.